 The Bank's home office is located at 75 Piedmont Avenue, N.E., Atlanta, Georgia 30303.
-In addition to its home office, the Bank operated nine branch offices located in Atlanta, East Point, Lithonia, Decatur, Stone Mountain and Columbus, Georgia, and Birmingham and Eutaw, Alabama at December 31, 2014.
+In addition to its home office, the Bank operated ten branch offices located in Atlanta, East Point, Lithonia, Decatur, Stone Mountain and Columbus, Georgia, and Birmingham and Eutaw, Alabama at December 31, 2015.
+The corporate headquarters are located at 230 Peachtree Street, N.W., Suite 2700, Atlanta, Georgia 30303.
 The Bank conducts a general commercial banking business that serves Fulton, DeKalb and Muscogee Counties, Georgia, as well as Jefferson and Greene Counties, Alabama, acts as an issuing agent for U.S. savings bonds, travelers checks and cashiers checks, and offers collection teller services.
 The Bank has no subsidiaries.